top of page

 One of the biggest changes has been my internal dialogue.
 It used to be harsh and immediate: “You’re failing again.”
 Now it’s more curious: “This is a pattern.
 What’s underneath it?”

-And over time, that shift has softened everything—my relationship with myself, with my partner, with discipline, even with setbacks.
+Over time, that shift has softened everything—my relationship with myself, with my partner, with discipline, even with setbacks.

 Because I used to think change meant becoming a completely different person.
 Now I see it more as learning to notice yourself sooner, so you’re not fully taken over by old patterns.